golioth/docs/docs/firmware/golioth-firmware-sdk/light-db-state/README.md

 :::tip
-LightDB API calls that have `stream` in the name&mdash;e.g., `golioth_lightdb_stream_set_int_async()`&mdash;are used for the time-series LightDB State service.
+LightDB API calls that have `stream` in the name&mdash;e.g., `golioth_lightdb_stream_set_int_async()`&mdash;are used for the time-series LightDB Stream service.
 All others relate to the LightDB State service.
 :::